FidelElie/FiDev/apps/home/src/content/music/2018-02-11/justin-timberlake-midnight-summer-jam.md

 date: '2018-02-11T00:00:00.000Z'
 ---
 It may be pretty much the dead of winter in Edinburgh, but this song puts a bit of summer in the cold.
-I haven't got round to listening to the Justin's newest album but this song has his newer sound to it which I really like.
+I haven't got round to listening to the Justin's newest album :album[01l3jTY261V3CESZR4dABz][Man of the woods] but this song has his newer sound to it which I really like.
 I'm definitely going to give the album a listen to see if the rest of it follows this the lead of this great song.